md-zaid17/Internship-Project-YBI-Foundation/README.md

 # Internship-Project-YBI-Foundation
 <h2>📌 Project Summary</h2>
 <p>This project focuses on analyzing financial news articles to uncover trends, key insights, and sentiment.
-By applying machine learning and NLP techniques, it helps assess the potential impact of news on market fluctuations.</p>
+By applying machine learning and Random Forest Classification techniques, it interprets impact of financial news on Stock Trends.</p>

 <h2>🔍 Main Features</h2>
 <ul>